-1 Trail Flow and Erosion Control
+Trail Flow and Erosion Control

 The proposed Project would create a naturally meandering (i.e., curved) trail alignment along the existing Coastal and Anza trails on Ellwood Mesa in places where these trails are relatively straight for long distances or in places where there are substantial erosion issues.
 Additional erosion control measures would include the construction of dips or places for the water to flow off the trail at regular intervals.
 However, erosion control measures included in the proposed Project would focus primarily on elevating the existing trails so that they would be slightly above grade and outsloped, allowing water to flow off of the trail and away from the bluffs rather than ponding on its surface.
-In some places where trails would be narrowed, eucalyptus logs, branches or other non structure techniques would be used to guide trail users along a narrowed trail and protected newly revegetated areas from damage and erosion.
+In some places where trails would be narrowed, eucalyptus logs, branches or other non-structured techniques would be used to guide trail users along a narrowed trail and protect newly revegetated areas from damage and erosion.
 More substantial erosion control measures associated with Beach Access Points E and F are described in detail below.

-13 Gully Crossing and Boardwalk Bridges
+Gully Crossing and Boardwalk Bridges

-The Project proposes the use of a culvert and fill, with rock facing, to span the inactive gully crossing south of Sperling Parking Lot (i.e., Gully A).
+The Project proposes the use of a culvert and fill, with rock facing, to span the inactive gully crossing south of Sperling Parking Lot (Gully A).
 The existing trail would be sloped into and out of the gully at a grade of five percent over 60 feet using an 18-inch culvert to permit drainage and wildlife passage.
 By gradually sloping the existing trail down to the gully crossing, the crossing would not be visible from more distant trail segments and would also not require handrails.

 In addition to the crossing at Gully A, there are two locations, including crossings at Drainage A and Devereux Creek, where boardwalk style bridges would improve accessibility, minimize the need for expensive engineering, and maintain the area's natural aesthetic.
-The use of screw piling design would allow for the construction of boardwalks with a maximum length of 15 feet approximately 18 to 24 inches above ground level, eliminating the need for handrails.
+The use of screw piling design would allow for the construction of boardwalks approximately 18 to 24 inches above ground level, eliminating the need for handrails.
+Additionally, to the extent feasible the decking on these boardwalk bridges would have spacing no greater than 0.5-inch in order to increase accessibility across the drainages.